 The Lost Lemurian and the Travelling Cheetah don’t just share stories we want to and need to see, but have been great sounding boards for me when I have had questions I just couldn’t sort out.
 If in your search you’re having trouble getting a straight answer, find a travel blogger who focuses on the issue at hand and contact them.
 Do searches on Facebook and TripAdvisor to see what other people have to say (I find the reviews on TripAdvisor from people who attended something that maybe they shouldn’t have the most compelling).

 Karyn also recommends Right Tourism as a great resource for making ethical travel choices when it comes to animals.
-If you’re looking for something more academic, you can see the wildlife tourism resources on Sustainable Tourism Online.
+If you’re looking for something more academic, you can review UNESCO’s material on sustainable tourism.

 Or…maybe we all need to just go re-watch Captain Planet.